Help UNICEF reach children in the DRC and respond wherever needs are most critical.

 Monetary transfers for a better future

-UNICEF assists the most vulnerable families to access basic social services and guarantee the children's wellbeing.
+UNICEF assists the most vulnerable families to access basic social services and improve children's wellbeing.

 When the coronavirus pandemic hit the Democratic Republic of Congo (DRC), Tity faced significant difficulties and could no longer take care of her family.
 "I had no activity and my husband no longer had a job, so it was difficult to make ends meet for the month," recalls the mother who has been benefiting from a cash transfer project for several months. set up by UNICEF, WFP and FAO with the support of the Kingdom of Belgium.